rockcrafters/chiselled-jre/README.md

-# Chiselled JRE
+# Chiselled Ubuntu for JRE

-The different releases of this chiselled Ubuntu image are maintained via channel branches (e.g. `channels/17/edge`).
+The different releases of this Ubuntu JRE image are maintained via channel branches (e.g. `channels/17/edge`).

 Read more about the repository structure and build automation [here](<https://github.com/ubuntu-rocks/.github/blob/main/profile/README.md#-joining-the-ubuntu-rocks-project>).